Por: Shayne Benowitz

 The bottom Deep level represents the vast depths of the Gulf Stream, the swift moving, cold water current that traverses the globe just south of Miami’s shoreline.
 Using real-time satellite imagery, visitors will learn how the Gulf Stream’s powerful current impacts climates and ecosystems around the world.
 This is where you’ll view the Gulf Stream Aquarium through a 30-foot oculus and watch the mysterious fish of the ocean’s depths swimming above you.

-The Frost Planetarium is poised to be one of the most cutting-edge on the planet.
+The Frost Planetarium is now one of the most cutting-edge on the planet.
 The 250-seat auditorium is powered by an 8K visual system (that’s twice that of other planetariums) using six 3-D capable projectors with 16 million colors and surround sound.
 Tilted forward at a 23.5 degree angle, viewers will enjoy a near-360 degree virtual experience inside the planetarium’s 67-foot span.
 Whether you’re tumbling through space, exploring the ocean’s depths, stargazing or dissecting a human cell, the Frost Planetarium provides an immersive and exciting educational experience.

 The North Wing’s first floor is dedicated LASERsHOW: Light, Color and Geometry.
 Here, visitors will experience the physics of light while inside an immersive laser show.

 On level three, Feathers to the Stars charts the history of flight from winged and feathered dinosaurs to migratory birds and human ingenuity in aviation and space travel.
 The exhibit includes a 30-foot dinosaur known as Yutyrannus Hauli, a military fighter jet and a virtual Apollo space mission launch.